Welcome and introduction from the Director of Childrenâs and Education Services

 Please be advised that if you are booked on to a full day training course, you are expected to stay until the end of the day.

-TSD (Training, Support & Development Standards)
+TSD (Training, Support and Development standards)

 All Foster Carers are required to complete the Training, Support and Development Standards below within 12 months (18 months for Connected Persons Foster Carers) of becoming approved.
 The 7 Training, Support and Development Standards (TSD) form part of a Foster Carer’s induction into the role and then become part of your Continuing Professional Development.
 The TSD provide a national minimum benchmark that sets out what Foster Carers should understand throughout their career.
 Foster Carers must evidence all of the standards under each of the following seven headings.